 As I’ve said so many times in this blog, I love the silence space of my own home.
 The sound of my fingers on the keyboard, a solitary sandwich in the kitchen, forcing myself to work through a dead end scene, shutting down around 5 to think about dinner.
 This, for me, is heaven.
 A gift that I protect.

 This feeling was reinforced recently when I did a freelance gig facilitating a leadership workshop for a group of plastics manufacturing plant supervisors near Atlanta.
 I liked talking to the plant supervisors and walking them through basic but real conflict management exercises, but when I accompanied them to other parts of their training at the home office (sitting in rooms with heads of marketing or finance reviewing PowerPoints), I felt suffocated and anxious to leave.
-I felt the wasted minutes ticking away, stealing my time that I had already wasted 19 years of.
+I felt the wasted minutes ticking away, stealing the worktime that I felt like I had already wasted 19 years of.
 Yes, the pay was nice, but those choices suck the life from what I could be doing, even if what I could be doing is making caramels, or reading Mary Oliver, or writing a sentimental poem for a friend.

 I suffer, I think, from a mild form of some sort of corporate PTSD.
 Now, when I look at my calendar and the day stretches blank ahead of me, I experience a quiet joy.
 If I have scheduled lunch, or my son’s game to attend later in the evening, that’s all fine too — something to do, not something to fit in.

 I read an article from Donald Hall in which he quoted advice given to him by Henry Moore upon being asked to share the secret of life.
 Henry Moore reportedly said, “To do what you want to do.”
 Another Donald Hall article talks about solitude and the life he shared with his wives and various lovers.
-For Hall, doing what you wantand solitude are inextricably linked.
+For Hall, doing what you want and solitude are inextricably linked.
 Linked, perhaps, for many of us who wrestle words.
 As I read more poetry, reluctant interviews, essays, and other sorts of artistic non-fiction (as well as fiction), I see the army of artists reveling in quiet, in retreat, in solitude.

 The day I realized I loved Monday mornings, the Sunday afternoon I smiled to myself remembering that the next day I would be alone in a quiet house, I knew I made the right choice.
 Yes, after a while I will definitely need to produce income or we will need to move to a much smaller quiet house, but yes, it will definitely be worth it.